pankaj-gitcode/logFileProcessor/README.md

 #### **Without Docker Compose (Using Pre-built Images)**

 If you prefer running the project without docker-compose, you can use the following Docker images:
-Without Docker Compose (Using Pre-built Images)

-If you prefer running the project without docker-compose, you can use the following Docker images:

 Docker Images: